 Historically, this area used to be a big wine production area but a succession of wars, economic depressions, phylloxera, and a movement of labour away from the villages over the past 150 years reduced the area to a pitiable small reflection of its former glory.
 In recent years, it was famous for its Rosado, and in the past 20 years producers have reinvested with great success.

-Next stop was Bodegas Concejo.
-It was a huge pleasure to be returning here after our successful tours in 2012.
-Enrique Concejo, the owner was in sparkling form as he showed us the spanking new winery and then showed us round the 1000 year old historic palace in the village that he has converted into a beautiful boutique hote
+On both tours our final visit was to Bodegas Concejo.
+Enrique Concejo, the owner, showed us the spanking new winery and then showed us round the 1000 year old historic palace in the village that he has converted into a beautiful boutique hotel.

-We then tasted their range – 3 rosados and three reds – all paired with some amazing tapas.
+We then tasted their range – 3 rosados and three reds – all paired with some amazing tapas prepared by Enrique’s brother-in-law, a very capable chef.
 Carpaccio of beef, cheese salad, squid ink risotto, tortilla, a mini burger and a delicious croqueta.
 This was a stunning final visit.

 What my clients said about this tour